 Aquent Gymnasium

-Gymnasium — Aquent’s free online learning platform (launched in 2013), reaching more than 160,000 students worldwide in over 200 countries.
+Gymnasium — Aquent's free online learning platform (launched in 2013), reaching more than 160,000 learners worldwide with free courses and tutorials in design, development, UX, prototyping, accessibility, and career skills.

 Gymnasium homepage hero promoting the tutorial, Getting Started with Image Generation in Midjourney.

-Gymnasium — Homepage refresh promoting the tutorial, Getting Started with Image Generation in Midjourney: designed in early 2025, featuring a new Eleventy front-end and updated marketing website.
+Gymnasium — Homepage refresh promoting the tutorial, Getting Started with Image Generation in Midjourney: designed in early 2025, featuring a new Eleventy frontend and updated marketing website.

-• Jekyll front-end (pre-Eleventy), archived December 12, 2024 — featured homepage hero: Gymnasium Wins Again! (in the news).
+• Jekyll frontend (pre-Eleventy), archived December 12, 2024 — featured homepage hero: Gymnasium Wins Again! (in the news).

 Gymnasium course syllabus experience for Modern Web Design with Aaron Gustafson of Microsoft.